diomis/bassoon-tracker-desktop/readme.md

 - Import 8bit WAV, 8SVX and RAW samples (as well as any other format [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) can read, like .mp3 and .ogg)
 - Integrated sample editor: Edit and slice your samples right inside BassoonTracker
 - Full Undo/Redo in pattern editor and sample editor
-- Includes the historic ST-01 and ST-02 sample disks, released in 1987 (as well as a bunch of others)
-- The [modarchive API](https://modarchive.org/) is integrated to access several thousands of music files
-- The [modules.pl API](http://modules.pl/) is integrated to access even more music files
 - Export to .mod, .xm, .wav, and .mp3
 - Connect your Dropbox account to directly read and write your own files
 - Read more in [The Docs](https://www.stef.be/bassoontracker/docs/)